seanox/aspect-js/manual/en/composite.md

 ## Loading

-The loading of resources and the view model binding is done partially when the composite is needed in the UI, which controls the [SiteMap](sitemap.md) as a central face flow management and thus minimizes the loading time considerably, because depending on the situation, only the resources of the actively used composites are loaded by the UI.
+The loading of resources and the view model binding is done partially when the composite is needed in the view, which controls the [SiteMap](sitemap.md) as a central face flow management and thus minimizes the loading time considerably, because depending on the situation, only the resources of the actively used composites are loaded by the view.

 The outsourcing and loading of resources at runtime is optional and can be used completely, partially or not at all.
 There is a fixed sequence for reloading and